Estimated reading time: 5 minutes

 This results in resentment for different standards of behavior.

 Conflict among co-workers creates distractions that can hinder an organization’s ability to meet corporate objectives.

-The goal of a workplace conflict resolution strategy is to find a win-win, or a compromise, so each party’s interests are met at some level.
+The goal of a workplace conflict resolution strategy is to find a win-win or a compromise, so that each party’s interests are met at some level.

 5 Steps to Workplace Conflict Resolution